 A person's fertility can be affected by how much of the hormone prolactin they have in their blood.
 A doctor can suggest possible treatments after a prolactin level test has measured the amount that is in a blood sample.

 Prolactin is the hormone that tells the body to make breast milk when a person is pregnant or breast-feeding.
 Production of prolactin takes place in the pituitary gland.

-For most men and women who are not pregnant or breast-feeding, there are only low levels of prolactin in the body.
+For those who are not pregnant or breast-feeding, there are only low levels of prolactin in the body.
 Doctors measure the hormone levels in nanograms per milliliter (ng/mL).